Livable Garden Centre | Livable Basics

 Sclerophyll

-Sclerophyll refers to plants with thick, leathery leaves adapted to conserve water.
-This vegetation is commonly found in dry or nutrient-poor soils.
+Plants with thick, leathery leaves adapted to conserve water, commonly found in dry or nutrient-poor soils.

 Scrubland

-Scrubland refers to a habitat dominated by low-growing vegetation, including dense shrubs and small trees.
-These environments can be found in coastal areas, arid regions, and mountain slopes.
+Natural habitat dominated by low-growing vegetation, including dense shrubs and small trees.

 Semi-arid

-Semi-arid refers to a climate or environment with limited but regular rainfall.
-These regions are drier than temperate areas but receive more moisture than arid zones.
-Vegetation is typically adapted to withstand prolonged dry periods.
+Climate with limited but regular rainfall - drier than temperate areas but more moisture than arid zones.

 Shrublands